I was injured on a public footpath – how do I claim compensation?

 Generally, if you were injured on a public footpath, you can make a compensation claim for your physical and psychological injuries and losses.
 Compensation can be for both past and future losses and can include:

-- Help you received at home, whether paid or unpaid.
+Help you receive at home, whether paid or unpaid.

 The compensation you receive is based on the severity of your injuries and how they have impacted your life.